technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate_with_data_and_ai.md

     ![The predict-incoming-cashflow-svc endpoint screen displays with the test data in the text box.
 The results of the call are also displayed.](media/amls_endpoint_test.png "Test service deployment endpoint")

 ## Exercise 6: Train a regression model to predict incoming cashflow using Azure Synapse Analytics (Optional)

+In this exercise, you'll leverage the integration of Azure Machine Learning in Azure Synapse Analytics.
+You will train a model to predict incoming cashflow and deploy the final model for use in the dedicated SQL Pool.

 Duration: 50 minutes